Ibiza Town vs San Antonio: Which Is Better?

 A significant difference between the two areas is the tourist that typically stays in each.
 San Antonio is known for having predominantly young people, while Ibiza Town attracts a more mixed crowd.

 It is located on the Western side of the island.
 The world-famous sunset strip is home to the likes of Café del Mar and Café Mambo.
 And the Punta des Moli offers a plethora of daytime fun to visitors.

 The long stretch of beachfront has an extensive list of water sports and activities that should keep you entertained for ages., including:

 San Antonio Bay also offers a great selection of day clubs, beach bars and restaurants.
 The likes of Ocean Beach provide some of the finest daytime live entertainment on the island, and their pool parties are the stuff of legend.

 If you are on a stricter budget, then the town of San Antonio itself has more than enough choice to grab some food and some of the more generous alcohol deals on the island.

 Save big by booking in advance 💯 Hundreds of fun things to do ✅ Free cancellation

 The locals call it Eivissa, and it’s on the Sothern side of the island.
 Ibiza Town is quite different from San Antonio and is generally more upmarket.

-The port is the central ferry point between the other small islands such as Formentera.
-Therefore, making the crossing to Formentera for a day trip is well worth it and one that I highly recommend.
+The port is the central ferry point between the other small islands, such as Formentera.
+Therefore, making the crossing to Formentera for a day trip is worth it and a highly recommended one.